Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Proofs of Theorems and Proofs of Theorems 3.1 and 4.1

-This proof uses the same notations as the previous Section, e.g. $C$, $C'$ denote generic constants, $f$, $d\pi(f)$ are short-hands for $f=F(d,g)$, $d\pi(d,g)$, respectively, $A(f,f_0)$ and $B(f,f_0)$ have the same definition, and so on.
-In the proof of Theorem \ref{th:cons}, we showed that $E_{0}^{n}\left[P^{\pi}(h(f,f_{0})\geq\varepsilon|\Xn)\right]\leq Cn^{-3}$ for $\varepsilon$ small enough, $n$ large enough.
-Thanks to the uniform convergence Lemmas \ref{lem:unifTR1} and \ref{lem:unifTR2} in Appendix \ref{sec:techn-lemm-contr}, one sees that the same inequality holds if $h$ is replaced by $h_{n}$.
-Therefore, to obtain inequality \eqref{risk:rate}, it is sufficient to bound the expectation of the sum of the following probabilities:
+This proof uses the same notation as the previous section: $C$, $C'$ denote generic constants, $f$, $d\pi(f)$ are short-hands for $f=F(d,g)$, $d\pi(d,g)$, respectively, $A(f,f_0)$ and $B(f,f_0)$ have the same definition, and so on.
+In the proof of Theorem~\ref{thcons}, we showed that $E_{0}^{n}[P^{\pi}(h(f,f_{0})\geq\varepsilon|\Xn)]\leq Cn^{-3}$ for $\varepsilon$ small enough, $n$ large enough.
+Thanks to the uniform convergence in Lemmas~\ref{lemunifTR1} and~\ref{lemunifTR2} in Appendix~\ref{sectechn-lemm-contr}, one sees that the same inequality holds if $h$ is replaced by $h_{n}$.
+Therefore, to obtain inequality (\ref{riskrate}), it is sufficient to bound the expectation of the sum of the following probabilities: